SimPPL/machine-learning-engineer-assignment/instructions.md

    - Go to your forked repository (it will be in your GitHub account).
    - Click the "Code" button (the green one) and copy the URL.
 This will be a git URL (ending in .git).
    - Open a terminal or Git Bash on your local machine.
    - Navigate to the directory where you want to work on the assignment using the cd command.
-For example: cd /path/to/your/projects.
+For example: `cd /path/to/your/projects`.
    - Clone your forked repository using the following command: git clone <your_forked_repository_url> (Replace <your_forked_repository_url> with the URL you copied).

    This will download the repository to your local machine.